New Keynotes are added continuously. Please check back to see the latest updates to the OSCON program.

 Paul Fenwick is the managing director of Perl Training Australia and has been teaching computer science for over a decade.
-Paul is an internationally acclaimed presenter at conferences and user groups worldwide, where he is well known for his humor and off-beat topics.
-In his spare time, Paul’s interests include security, mycology, cycling, coffee, scuba diving, and lexically scoped user pragmata. *Photograph by Joshua Button.
+Paul is an internationally acclaimed presenter at conferences and user groups worldwide, where he is well known for his humor and offbeat topics.
+Paul’s interests include security, mycology, cycling, coffee, scuba diving, and lexically scoped user pragmata.
+(Photograph by Joshua Button)

 John Graham-Cumming is a computer programmer and author.
 He studied mathematics and computation at Oxford and stayed for a doctorate in computer security.
 As a programmer he has worked in Silicon Valley and New York, the UK, Germany, and France.
 His open source POPFile program won a Jolt Productivity Award in 2004.
 John is the author of a travel book for scientists published in 2009 called The Geek Atlas, and has written articles for The Times, The Guardian, The Sunday Times, The San Francisco Chronicle, New Scientist, and other publications.

 He can be found on the web at jgc.org and on Twitter as @jgrahamc.